Jury selection in 3rd week for ex-cop's trial in Floyd death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — Jury selection enters a third week Monday for a former Minneapolis police officer charged in George Floyd’s death.
+MINNEAPOLIS (AP) — Jury selection entered its third week Monday for a former Minneapolis police officer charged in George Floyd’s death, with at least two more jurors needed ahead of opening statements next week.

-Thirteen jurors have been seated for Derek Chauvin’s trial on murder and manslaughter charges, with the judge saying two more will be seated ahead of opening statements expected March 29.
+Thirteen jurors have been seated for Derek Chauvin’s trial on murder and manslaughter charges.
+The judge has said two more will be seated ahead of opening statements expected March 29.
 Only 12 will deliberate.
 The others will be alternates, needed only if some jurors are unable to to serve for any reason.

 Floyd, who was Black, was declared dead May 25 after Chauvin, who is white, pressed his knee on his neck for about nine minutes while he was handcuffed and pleading that he couldn’t breathe.
 Floyd’s death, captured on a widely seen bystander video, set off weeks of sometimes violent protests across the country and led to a national reckoning on racial justice.